metabrainz/musicbrainz-server/INSTALL.md

         cpanm --installdeps --notest .

     (Do not overlook the dot at the end of that command.)
-This may install an incompatible version of MooseX::Role::Parameterized; to downgrade to a suitable version, run:

-        cpanm SARTAK/MooseX-Role-Parameterized-1.02.tar.gz

 Installing Node.js dependencies
 -------------------------------